ESSS/hookman/docs/source/concepts/application_usage.rst

 - **Get the status of all plugins**:
     Check if there are conflicts between them.

-The method that list all plugins available return a list of ``PluginInfoo``, for more details about the :ref:`plugin-info-api-section`, read the API section.
+The method that list all plugins available return a list of ``PluginInfo``, for more details read the :ref:`plugin-info-api-section` API section.